Iamshyguy/Limax_Maximus_WGS_project/README.md

 After running assembly.py one must manually correct the Hi-C clustering until they recieve a satisfactory result, at which point the next script can be run.
 prediction.py covers the genome prediction using (!!!)
 annotation.py covers the functional genome annotation using InterProScan and BLAST+
-for more info, see the notebooks for the individual scripts.
+for more info, see the READMEs in the script subdirectories in the pipeline scripts folder.

 A list of helper scripts is also included, these where used several times during the experimentation and might be useful for others looking to replicate or verify these results.
 These scripts, along with a brief description can be found in the helper/ directory